Settlement agreements, severance, early retirement and redundancy terms

 The business case and employment information schedule

-18. The Business Case template is designed to ensure rigorous consideration of whether a Settlement Agreement would be appropriate to pursue and, if so, what costs it might be appropriate to incur.
+24. The Business Case template is designed to ensure rigorous consideration of whether a Settlement Agreement would be appropriate to pursue and, if so, what costs it might be appropriate to incur.
 It is essential that the narrative supporting the business case is clear and concise to allow proper judgement of the risks, costs (to both parties) and potential benefits to be made.
+Where a Settlement Agreement does not include any non-contractual costs, there is a simplified business case template to be completed.

-20. This will then help inform the decision on whether an agreement should be pursued and, if so, what if any non-contractual financial consideration it would be reasonable and proportionate to offer, bearing in mind that any non-contractual payments must be necessary, justifiable and demonstrate value for money.
+26. This will inform the decision on whether an agreement should be pursued and, if so, what if any non-contractual financial consideration it would be reasonable and proportionate to offer.
+It is important to note that any non-contractual payments must be necessary, justifiable and demonstrate value for money.

-21. Advice on any technical aspects of the completion of the Business Case template, Employment Information Schedule or Final Confirmation of Costs return may be sought from the SG Delivery/Public Body Support Team (SGPDSeverance@gov.scot).
+27. Advice on any technical aspects of the completion of the Business Case template, Employment Information Schedule or Final Confirmation of Costs return may be sought from the Severance Policy Team (severance-policy-for-scotland@gov.scot).

 Employment Tribunal cases

-22. Where an employee has lodged an Employment Tribunal claim, consideration should be given at an early stage as to whether conciliation underpinned in a Settlement Agreement may be appropriate as an alternative to allowing the case to proceed to a full hearing.
+28. Where an Employment Tribunal claim has been lodged, consideration should be given at an early stage as to whether conciliation underpinned in a Settlement Agreement may be appropriate as an alternative to allowing the case to proceed to a full hearing.
+This includes COT3 settlement agreements.

 Timeframes for feedback

-26. A target for response is a maximum of 5 working days if the Scottish Government does not find the case to be contentious or unusual, or within 15 working days if there may be elements which are contentious or unusual, or if the case is being referred to Scottish Ministers.
+31. A target for response is a maximum of 5 working days if the Scottish Government does not find the case to be contentious or unusual, or within 15 working days if there may be elements which are contentious or unusual, or if the case is being referred to Scottish Ministers.
+These timeframes set a guideline for NHS and Educational bodies who may set their own targets in consultation with the Severance Policy team.

-27. Where cases require fast tracking, contact should be made with the relevant Sponsor Team to discuss how this can be accommodated.
+32. Where cases require fast tracking, contact should be made between the relevant Sponsor Team and the Severance Policy team to discuss how this can be accommodated.

-28. Payment of a non-contractual sum is not always necessary in order for a Settlement Agreement to be agreed, whereas securing voluntary severance does imply payment will be made.
-Where payments to an employee are made under either type of agreement they will be either contractual or non-contractual in nature.
+33. Payment of a non-contractual sum is not always necessary in order for a Settlement Agreement to be agreed, whereas securing voluntary severance does imply payment will be made.
+Payments to an employee made under either type of agreement will be either contractual or non-contractual in nature.
+A business case is required even when a Settlement Agreement is contractual only payments, or contains no financial amounts.

 Draft information sharing clause